Sample Masters Project Management Dissertation Proposal

 Privatization with the public sector retains the basic role for the PFI projects where the main procurer of the services is considered an enabler for effective project deliveries.
 Furthermore, it also differentiates from the constricting out for the private subdivision projects because it provides the capital properties and services.

 In the light of Yuan et al. (2009), the PFI mainly differs from the private-public partnership with the private sector contractors as it also arranges the project finances.
-Within the context of procurement for the question of the achievement of best value has been given due attention and the risk management of projects.
+Within the context of procurement, the question of the achievement of best value has been given due attention and the risk management of projects.
 The VFM has to be comprehended with the perspective of performance criteria which is delivered to the customer.

 The PFI and B.V.
 (Best Value) are interrelated with the performance parameters because the B.V. is considered the long-term objective for the local authorities.
-The PFI is considered the means for achieving the best value for the projects (Regan, 2014).
+The PFI is regarded as the means for achieving the best value for the projects (Regan, 2014).
 For the effective procurement process, the VFM has been used by the project managers to ensure that the particular project has been well-executed for achieving the best value.

 The U.K. government is committed to achieving the best value for the public service provision, which is evident in the implementation for the procurement in the PFI projects; they are aimed towards prioritization for the high standard of the services at the optimum prices (Siemiatycki, 2015).
 Within this research, the researcher will be reviewing qualitative literature for assessing the strategies involved in determining the best value for PFI project procurement.